Image Gallery

 This species is extremely inquisitive and sociable.
 They rarely breach but are able to move through shallow water easily due to the flexibility of their head’s movements because their cervical vertebrae are not fused in place.

 Sightings of this Arctic vagrant are extremely rare in Irish waters, which are well south of their known range.
 The first Irish record was off Clare Island, Co.
 Mayo in July 1948 which was validated by the Irish Naturalists’ Journal.
-The only record validated by the IWDG to date was from Dunseverick Harbour, Co.
+The first image of a beluga whale in Ireland was captured on the shores of Dunseverick Harbour Co.
 Antrim in July 2015.
+A few months later the ObSERVE program spotted 3 individuals off the Porcupine Seabight.